Duggar Family Rumors: Josh Duggar Slowly Returning To The Show, Public Eye

 — RadioNOW (@RadioNOW1009) March 20, 2017

-According to the latest Duggar family rumors from The Stir, the re-introduction of Josh Duggar back into the spotlight came as a result of his announcement that he and his wife, Anna, were expecting their fifth child together.
+According to the latest Duggar family rumors from the Stir, the re-introduction of Josh Duggar back into the spotlight came as a result of his announcement that he and his wife, Anna, were expecting their fifth child together.

 What’s more, the growing family was seen vacationing at a Christian-themed “creationist theme park” in (where else?)
 Kentucky.